Photo by Andre Mouton

 Humans are hardwired to grow in fondness of people they spend time with – so perhaps this could work for yourself?

-Our culture is optimized for infinite distraction – there’s always a new show, a new sports update, a new gadget, trend, viral post jostling for your attention.
+I wrote this, because I see our culture becoming increasingly optimized for infinite distraction.
+When I talk to people, it seems there’s always a new show, a new sports update, a new gadget, trend, or viral post jostling for our attention.
 Which, to me, begs the question: why?

 A Hunch: It’s to Sell You More Stuff

 People who don’t know themselves are more easily manipulated – they have no core against which they can judge the consistency of one course of action over the other.
-Better yet, people who don’t like themselves can be nudged into projecting their inner feelings of insecurity and need for validation onto physical objects and symbols of status, instead of their worth being self-evident.
+Better yet, people who don’t like themselves can be nudged into projecting their inner feelings of insecurity and need for validation onto physical objects and status symbols, instead of their worth being self-evident.

 “I’d be a better person, if only I had _____________…”